mayowa-aji/SENG-LIVE-112122-Phase-1-JS/05_POST_request/assets/slides.md

 ## Working with JSON

-- Fetch to URL returns Promise
+- Fetch to URL returns Promise for a response
 - response.json() returns a Promise for the parsed body
+- Fetch returns a resolved response even when we get an error from the API server.

-This happens consistently as we send fetch requests, so we'll end up typing a lot of boilerplate each time. {.fragment}
+This happens consistently as we send fetch requests, so we'll end up typing a lot of boilerplate each time–especially when we want to add a catch to our fetch call. {.fragment}

 ---

 ## Putting boilerplate into functions

 <pre><code data-line-numbers>function getJSON(url) {
+  return fetch(url)
+    .then(response => {
+      if (response.ok) {
-  return fetch(url).then(response => response.json())
+        return response.json()
+      } else {
+        throw (response.statusText)
+      }
+    })
 }

 function postJSON(url, data) {